anttiluode/MatrixBeta/README.md

 # InfiniteZoomFlow (Matrix Beta): Phase-Locked Fractal AI 🌀

+# EDIT: Added matrix omega that:

+Uses blip to recongize what is in the image and then it uses that in part to generate the next image.

 # EDIT: Added matrix alpha that: #

 ## Matrix Alpha: Inter-Model Communication for Stable Generative AI